Essay: Facing our Fiscal Future

 The initial report stopped short of prescriptions.
 The Leadership Group that directed Facing Our Future wanted to provide independent, fact-based, no-blame research that laid it all out in ways that prompted important civic discussion.
 The truth is, there is no silver bullet for maintaining desired services in this fiscal scenario.
 My colleague Rich Keevey, a former Office of Management and Budget (OMB) director whose research contributed heavily to Facing Our Future, argues that themust be examined, since tweaking parts of the equation will not be sufficient remedy.

 I recall a sign in a budget official's office that was probably wishful thinking: "There's nothing like a budget cut to stimulate the imagination."
 Unfortunately, with fiscal stress everyone runs to protect his or her priority interest.
-Perhaps this time we can fulfill Henry Coleman's observation in 2003, analyzing the past commissions on tax and fiscal reform, that
+Perhaps this time we can fulfill Henry Coleman's observation in 2003, analyzing the past commissions on tax and fiscal reform, thatonly happens when policymakers and the general public perceive a crisis demanding immediate action.

 What the Leadership Group of Facing Our Future is doing is to encourage through outreach a civic discussion by a broad spectrum of New Jersey's citizens.
 We've been informing the public about the scope, nature and extent of our fiscal future, and trying to spark open-minded conversations about what's next and what are our options.